 There are many reasons why you might do that.
 You either realized that you are calling the wrong number, you regret calling them, or they took too long to answer.
 But do canceled calls show up as missed calls on their phone?
 Do they go through?
 Read the entire article to find out.

 iPhones are the best phones in the business, but like all technology eventually, they stop working.
 I reccomend you read my detailed guide on the 7 clear signs to know your iPhone needs replacing.

 Do Cancelled iPhone Calls Show Up As Missed Calls?

-Cancelled iPhone calls show up as missed calls for the receiver, the call was cancelled because you hung up before they answered and will show up as a missed call as calls from iPhones and other phones are immediate.
+Canceled iPhone calls show up as missed calls for the receiver, the call was canceled because you hung up before they answered and will show up as a missed call as calls from iPhones and other phones are immediate.

 Instead of mysteriously leaving a missed call on someone’s phone, it’s better to wait for them to answer and have a small conversation as the person will know you called them as the missed call will show up on their phone.

-But there is a way you can get away with a cancelled call without it appearing on the receiver’s phone as a missed call!
+But there is a way you can get away with a canceled call without it appearing on the receiver’s phone as a missed call!
 Read on to know-how.

 Does A Canceled Call Go Through an iPhone?